vishalmusale/Grokking-Modern-System-Design-Interview/Distributed Task Scheduler/Design of a Distributed Task Scheduler/README.md

 - Resources: The task is executed on these components.
 - Scheduler: A scheduler performs processes between clients and resources and decides which task should get resources first.

+[Scheduler putting tasks into a queue for resource allocation]

 As shown in the above illustration, it is necessary to put the incoming tasks into a queue.
 It is because of the following reasons:

 - We might not have sufficient resources available right now.